 I keep a stash of cotton cloths in a drawer.
 Some I’ve bought, and some are old clothes that can’t be donated that I’ve cut up into cleaning rags.
 It’s a cheap and easy way to keep your home clean.
 I’m also a fan of Seep’s range of eco-friendly cloths, scourers and brushes, which are all made from sustainable materials.

 Some people like to use e-cloths in lieu of any cleaning products – homemade or shop-bought.
 There is a bit of controversy regarding microfibre cloths shedding microplastic into the ocean.
 However, if you wear any kind of synthetic clothing then it’s also responsible for this microplastic release.

 I would personally argue that the environmental impact of not using harsh chemicals that ultimately end up in our waterways is better than the small amount of microplastic coming from microfibre cloths.
 That’s your personal choice to make though.

 If you choose to use e-clothes, you can mitigate the impact by washing your cloths (and clothes) in a Guppyfriend microplastic catcher.
 Plus you can ask your local MP to support legislation that would require washing machine manufacturers to install microplastic filters on all new washing machines as standard as they have done in France.

 Other Eco-Friendly Cleaning Supplies You Might Need

-Cotton cloths, scrubbing brushes, and citrus fruit are always handy eco-friendly cleaning supplies to have to hand, as is a little bit of elbow grease!
+Scrubbing brushes and some citrus fruit (buy when they have the yellow reduced stickers on them) are always handy eco-friendly cleaning supplies to have to hand, as is a little bit of elbow grease!